alanrogers/legofit/src/README.md

 Neanderthal admixture.
 It has one sample, whose date is also Tn.
 This is a bit of a stretch, because it assumes that the Neanderthal genome lived at the same time as the episode of admixture.
-I make this assumption for simplicity--this is only an example.
+I make this assumption for simplicity---this is only an example.
 There are 3 more segments to declare:

     segment y2    t=Tn     twoN=one               # pre-mig eurasia